theredditbandit/redis-at-home/README.md

     - PX flag is supported
 - Full support for the [GET](https://redis.io/commands/get/) command

+# Ongoing
+- working on adding support for replication

 # TODO
  - Write tests for existing commands